 Section 1.
 Number, Election, and Tenure.
-This body shall be composed of five or more members elected by the church at a business meeting, and subject to the confirmation of the court.
-They shall serve at the pleasure and direction of the church.
+This body shall be composed of five or more members elected by the Church at a business meeting, and subject to the confirmation of the court.
+They shall serve at the pleasure and direction of the Church.

 Section 2.
 Duties.
-As provided by law, they shall be the legal tenants of all church property, subject to the instructions of the church, and shall take all necessary measures for its insurance and protection to be reviewed annually.
-Trustees shall refer to the church's policy and procedures for specific duties.
+As provided by law, they shall be the legal tenants of all Church property, subject to the instructions of the Church, and shall take all necessary measures for its insurance and protection to be reviewed annually.
+Trustees shall refer to the Church's policy and procedure statements for specific duties.